ts-cset/cset-105/README.md

 # CSET-105: Intro To Web Applications

-View these notes at [ts-cset.github.io/cset-105]().
+View these notes at [https://ts-cset.github.io/cset-105/]().

 ## Lecture Notes

-Slides have been written in Markdown using [RemarkJS](https://github.com/gnab/remark).
+Slides have been written in [Markdown](https://daringfireball.net/projects/markdown/syntax) using [RemarkJS](https://github.com/gnab/remark).

-When in a slideshow, use the following commands to navigate:
+When in a slideshow, use the following keys to navigate:

 - `<-`/`->` to move between slides
 - `p` to view presenter notes